 - Understand your policy and make note of what it covers.

 - Have a plan and execute it if you are under the threat of a flood.

 - Document everything including the processes you have used to preserve your property, the time at which the flood event takes place, what is damaged, etc.

 - Move valuables to a higher location such as a table, desk, countertop, or second story within your home.

 - Remember, flood insurance covers only the specified things mentioned in your policy that deal with damage from flooding waters outside your home.
 This means that flooding from indoor appliances or fixtures and wind damage will not be covered by your policy.
 You may need additional coverage such as homeowners insurance or windstorm protection to help protect against other related damages that may occur during a hurricane.

 Even small efforts can help you limit losses and improve your claims process.
 Insurance fraud and the lack of proper documentation needed to make claims cost homeowners hundreds of dollars every year in premiums.
 According to Dave Ramsey, an inch of water within a home from flooding can cost homeowners over $20,000.
 Take a closer look at additional tips and tricks here and remember to account for as much as you can when filing your claim.

 TGS Insurance is There When You Need Them Most

 Crafting the perfect quote for your flood insurance needs to make sure you stay protected while saving money is exactly what we do here at TGS Insurance.
 Our experts are ready to help guide you to the perfect insurance provider and throughout our partnerships with many of the top brands providing coverage to Houston and its surrounding markets, we can help gain coverage options and bundles, unlike any other company.
 Hurricane season is not the time to gamble on your future and the key to staying protected is to act before it’s too late.
-Simply learn more about your coverage options or begin enrolling today by contacting one of our many top-rated Houston area flood insurance agents.
+Simply learn more about your Flood Insurance coverage options or start your free Flood Insurance quote now!.